mzr1996/mm-language-server/README.md

 ## Editor Setup

-The following instructions show how to use jedi-language-server with your development tooling.
-The instructions assume you have already installed jedi-language-server.
+The following instructions show how to use mm-language-server with your development tooling.
+The instructions assume you have already installed mm-language-server.

 ### Vim / Neovim